 Be meticulous on stretches that have loose gravel or mud, like the ones you can spot between Khardung village to Hunder in Nubra Valley.
 Such, stretches are more common for shooting stones.
-Even a small stone can pierce through the windshield and your trip can be screwed, so be alert and keep a watch on the movement in such mountains vulnerable to shooting stones.
+Even a small stone can pierce through the windshield, and your trip will be screwed.
+So be alert and keep a watch on the movement when traversing such mountains which are vulnerable to shooting stones.

-5. Carry water resistant clothes and boots
+5. Carry water-resistant clothes and boots

-Always carry a rain cut jacket, water proof shoes or sandals at least along with a water repellant lower or lower with quick dry material.
-This will help you in many ways when there is rain.
+Always carry a rain cut jacket, waterproof shoes or sandals at least along with a water repellant lower or lower with quick-dry material.
+Carrying such a jacket will help you in many ways when there is rain.
 It may end up saving your electronic equipment too.

-6. Carry tarpaulins & few water proof bags
+6. Carry tarpaulins & few waterproof bags

 7. Carry an extra pair of car windshield wipers

-It can be an unlucky day for those but if you have an old car which you are taking up there in Himalayas, do prefer to carry an extra pair of wipers.
-If they break and you cannot find a pair for your car, you can’t drive in blind conditions even in lower hills.
+It can be an unlucky day for those but if you have an old car which you are taking up there to Ladakh in August, do prefer to carry an extra pair of wipers.
+If the currently installed wipers on your car break and you cannot find a pair for your car, you can’t drive in blind conditions even in lower hills.

 8. Always leave early in the day

-As always in Himalayas, “Sleep Early and Leave Early” shall be the mantra of your entire trip.
-It becomes more important in rainy season as you are already expecting delays due to landslide, road blocks, slow speed of cars in rain.
+As always in the Himalayas, “Sleep Early and Leave Early” shall be the mantra of your entire trip.
+It becomes more important in the rainy season as you are already expecting delays due to landslides, roadblocks, slow speed of cars in rain.

-9. Always have couple of buffer days
+9. Always have a couple of buffer days

 You should expect rains in monsoons, which may delay your daily plans or make you stuck behind a landslide for a day or two sometimes.
-If you are running on a neck to neck schedule, well, delay of one day somewhere will trigger tensions in mind which will not help you enjoying the sightseeing or journey but worrying about missing a flight or train.
+If you are running on a neck to neck schedule, well, delay of one day somewhere will trigger tensions in mind, which will not help you enjoy the sightseeing in Ladakh or the journey.
+You will continuously keep worrying about missing a flight or train.

 10. Protect your camera from moisture

-Also, if you use CPLs on lenses, make sure you are making right use of it in right light conditions.
-On an overcast or rainy day, CPLs may not make much sense depending on what you are shooting.
+Also, if you use CPLs on lenses, make sure you are making the right use of it in the right light conditions.
+On an overcast or rainy day, CPLs may not make much sense, depending on what you are shooting.
 I am just mentioning because I have ruined many times many pictures just because I forgot to take it off in those light conditions 🙂 🙂 …

-I hope above tips may help you make a successful trip to Ladakh in monsoons.
-If you have any other tips to share or experience of monsoon trip to Ladakh, I will be glad to hear them in comments section or DoW Community.
+I hope the above tips may help you make a successful trip to Ladakh in monsoons.
+If you have any other tips to share or experience of monsoon trip to Ladakh, I will be glad to hear them in the comments section or DoW Community.